 Fall 2017 Office Hours: Tuesdays, 1:00pm - 2:00pm

-Professor Naqvi teaches courses on Vienna 1900, Robert Musil, the German novel of the post-1945 period, modernism, and film (“From Haunted Screen to Hyperreality," “Bresson, Antonioni, Haneke," “Film Theory and World Cinema,” “Screening German Histories," "Our Threatened Planet: Documentary Films and Ecocriticsm").
+Professor Naqvi teaches courses on Vienna 1900, Robert Musil and His Age, the German novel of the post-1945 period, literature and architecture, modernism, and film (“From Haunted Screen to Hyperreality," “Screening German Histories," "Our Threatened Planet: Documentary Films and Ecocriticsm," "Weimar Cinema").

-- Fulbright Guest Professor at the Karl-Franzens-Universität Graz, 2013
+- Fulbright Guest Professor at the Center for Intermediality Studies, Karl-Franzens-Universität Graz, Spring 2013

 - Rutgers Faculty of Arts and Sciences Award for Distinguished Contributions to Undergraduate Education 2006, category of Assistant Professor.

 - Max Kade Award for Best Article in German Quarterly, 2002

 How We Learn Where We Live: Thomas Bernhard, Architecture and Bildung (Chicago: Northwestern University Press, 2015).

 Examines the relationship between buildings and Bildung in the works of Thomas Bernhard, with chapters on the Austrian architectural neo-avant-garde of the 1960s, the cabinet of art and curiosities in Castle Ambras and the Art History Museum Vienna, as well as the Ludwig-Wittgenstein-House in Vienna.

 Trügerische Vertrautheit: Filme von Michael Haneke Deceptive Familiarity: Films by Michael Haneke (Vienna: Synema Verlag, 2010).